Information on what paid and unpaid leave is available for new parents can be found on the MBIE website.

 When paying annual leave in FlexiTime you are given the option of using the ordinary, average or normal employee rate, normally you would select the higher of these rates when paying out annual leave.
-The excerpt from the Department of Labour website above suggests that the annual leave that becomes due during parental leave or for one year after returning from parental leave should be paid out using a different rule to annual leave that becomes due at other times.
+The excerpt from the MBIE website above suggests that the annual leave that becomes due during parental leave or for one year after returning from parental leave should be paid out using a different rule to annual leave that becomes due at other times.
 It says this leave should be paid out at the average rate.

 FlexiTime records the annual leave due balance as a single total and does not differentiate between leave that becomes due while on parental leave or not.
 Typically an employee would be paid out any leave due prior to beginning parental leave so the previous entitlement provision would not apply.
-We suggest that rather than paying out the leave that becomes due during parental leave or for the year following using the average pay rate, you instead apply the rule that any leave taken for one year following the return to work is paid at the average pay rate.
+We suggest that rather than paying out the leave that becomes due during parental leave or for the year following using the employee's highest pay rate, you instead apply the rule that any leave taken for one year following the return to work is paid at their average pay rate.
 This may be slightly advantageous to the employee but is a much easier rule to apply.